realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Thus, `Deferred.bind d f` takes a deferred value `d` and a function f
-that is to be run with value of `d` once it's determined.
-The call to
+that is to be run with the value of `d` once it's determined.
+The
-`Deferred.bind` returns a new deferred that becomes determined when
+call to `Deferred.bind` returns a new deferred that becomes determined
-the deferred returned by `f` is determined.
+when the deferred returned by `f` is determined.
 It also implicitly
 registers with the scheduler an _Async job_ that is responsible for
 running `f` once `d` is determined.